poritsky/OmniFocus-2-Modifications/README.md

 - Switches to your Inbox
 - Shrinks and centers the main OmniFocus window

-**Known Bugs:**

-- Will only work if the Sidebar, Inspector and Toolbar are shown

-That’s a huge bug, I know but this is a work in progress.

 ## Exit Brain Dump.scpt

 Exit Brain Dump does the opposite of Brain Dump.
 Essentially it “normalizes” the window back to a reasonable size and adds the Sidebar, Inspector and Toolbar back.

-**Known Bugs:**

-- Will only work if the Sidebar, Inspector and Toolbar are hidden

-Yeah, I know, a huge problem.
-I’ll figure it out.

 ## Inbox View.scpt